Firstly, please read this helpful article about doing research as an undergraduate student.

 BYU (funded primarily by the LDS church) has invested in fantastic facilities for students.
 This provides an incredible environment to do research.
 I strongly encourage all students to participate in at least one research project during their undergraduate education.
 Few accomplishments, if any, will help you get into graduate school more than publishing and presenting research.
 Even if you don’t plan on a career in science, research teaches valuable skills.
 I am committed to doing everything I can to help students attain these goals, as long as they are willing to put in the work.

 Although it is understandable that a student's research interests may change over time, I prefer to work with students who plan to join my research lab for at least 1-2 years.
 I also hope to find students who are passionate about making a difference in the world and who will work hard to do so.
-I ask students to volunteer for their first semester in my lab (it is also possible to work for research credits during this time).
-Then, depending on a student's performance and the availability of funds, I may be able to hire the student as a paid research assistant.
+I typically ask students to work for research credits (BIO 494R) during their first semester in the lab.
+Then, depending on the student's performance and the availability of funds, I may be able to hire the student as a paid research assistant.

 What I expect from students on research projects